WebAssembly/design/AstSemantics.md

   * `return`: return zero or more values from this function
   * `switch`: switch statement with fallthrough

+Loops (`do_while` and `forever`) may only be entered via fallthrough at the top.
-Break and continue statements can only target blocks or loops in which they are nested.
-This guarantees that all resulting control flow graphs are well-structured.
+In particular, they may not be entered directly via a `break`, `continue`, or `switch` destination.
+This guarantees that all control flow graphs are well-structured.

   * Simple and size-efficient binary encoding and compilation.
   * Any control flow—even irreducible—can be transformed into structured control